Back to top

 KPI #3: Provide annual mini-grant funding opportunity for projects related to safe, clean drinking water, flood protection and environmental stewardship.

-In FY24, Valley Water continued the mini-grants program with dedicated annual funding, broader eligibility, and a streamlined application process. $100,000 is available year-round on a rolling basis for projects up to $5,000 each.
+The mini-grants program continues with dedicated annual funding now has broader eligibility and a streamlined application process. $100,000 is available year-round on a rolling basis.
+Starting in FY 2025, the mini-grant limit will be increased from $5,000 to $10,000 per project.

-As of December 2023, $25,000 in Safe, Clean Water mini-grant funds have been awarded in FY24 for five (5) new mini-grant projects to a total of four (4) separate grantees.
+In FY24, $50,000 in Safe, Clean Water mini-grant funds were awarded for ten (10) new mini-grant projects to a total of eight (8) separate grantees.
+Eight (8) additional applications were also received and are being processed.

 Visit valleywater.org/minigrants for mini-grant project criteria, applicant eligibility and application information.